legis-graph/legis-graph/readme.md

 ## Queries

-Once the data is loaded in Neo4j we can start to
+Once the data is loaded in Neo4j we can use queries written in Cypher to discover interesting things about Congress.

 ### General Queries